7 ways to keep your glasses from fogging with a mask

-As we continue to adapt to life during a pandemic, there’s one thing that still puzzles millions of eyeglass wearers: How to put an end to mask-induced foggy glasses once and for all.
+Two years into the pandemic, there’s one thing that still puzzles millions of eyeglass wearers: How to put an end to mask-induced foggy glasses once and for all.

 The answer may depend on the glasses, the mask, or both.

-Here are a handful of things you can try to reduce the fog on your lenses — or even get rid of it altogether.
+Here are a handful of things you can try to reduce the fog on your lenses — or even get rid of it altogether:

 1. Wash the lenses with soapy water

 Before you put on your face mask, try this: